osechet/seismicexploration/README.md

 3. Place the mod file in the `mods` folder of your Minecraft installation.
 4. Launch Minecraft with NeoForge.
 5. Enjoy exploring the world with seismic waves!

+## Contribution

+Want to contribute?
+Please read the [contribution guide](CONTRIBUTING.md) before you start.